Dover Corp. (DOV) Shares Up Despite Recent Market Volatility - News Heater

 DOV’s Market Performance

-DOV stock saw a decrease of -0.61% in the past week, with a monthly decline of -4.02% and a quarterly a decrease of -2.74%.
-The volatility ratio for the week is 1.71%, and the volatility levels for the last 30 days are 1.67% for Dover Corp.
+DOV stock saw a decrease of -1.69% in the past week, with a monthly decline of -3.86% and a quarterly a decrease of -5.33%.
+The volatility ratio for the week is 1.83%, and the volatility levels for the last 30 days are 1.70% for Dover Corp.
 (DOV).
-The simple moving average for the last 20 days is -1.76% for DOV’s stock, with a simple moving average of -2.36% for the last 200 days.
+The simple moving average for the last 20 days is -2.08% for DOV stock, with a simple moving average of -4.01% for the last 200 days.

 Analysts’ Opinion of DOV